Shahnawazahm/CodeAlpha_Tasks/README.md

 <h2>Java Internship through Code Alpha </h2>
 <h1>Task 1</h1>
 <spam>
-  This is a project of Number guessing name.
+  This is a project of Number guessing game.
 Its is totally based on one language called Java.
   I have used Eclipse as a platform to write the code.In this project end-user gives a random number between 1 to 100, The number compares to Computer generated number and gives answer according to the output.